R2D2VaderBeef/FanControl.Acer-PO3-640/README.md

 >
 > Configure PredatorSense to **run at startup** (as it does by default) and everything should work correctly.
 Re-enable the Predator Service if you've disabled it.
 >
-> You can leave the "Fan Control" tab on the Auto or Custom setting, it shouldn't matter.
+> You can leave its "Fan Control" tab on the Auto or Custom setting, it shouldn't matter.
 The Gaming setting overrides this plugin to set the fans to their maximum speed.

+## Troubleshooting

+### Is PredatorSense configured to launch at startup?
+If not, the plugin may not work.
+See the section above.

+### Is Smart Fan (or another automatic fan control setting) enabled in the BIOS?
+I have this disabled.
+While this should only change what happens before PredatorSense launches, try disabling it if you are running into issues.
+It is located under Advanced -> PC Health Status.

+### Something else?
+Open an issue and I'll try to help you solve your problem.
+Or enlist your local C# expert to look at my noob quality code.
+Or install Visual Studio, fork this repository and mess around till your problem is fixed, then submit your fix as a PR!

 ## Building from source
 The project contains three programs: